 More than 35 affiliated organizations endorse and support the Science History Institute.
 Our affiliates preserve the history of science and technology and related industries by offering access to—and expert knowledge of—their archives, artifacts, and historical records.

 The Institute offers affiliates assistance in making the best use of historical resources.
-Affiliates nominate a voting member to our Heritage Council.
-They may also work with us to cosponsor oral histories of outstanding individuals of their choice and help define the Institute’s wider Oral History Program.
-They help promote the organization by linking the Institute’s website to their websites, sponsoring joint awards and other forms of recognition, and producing joint programming (e.g., symposia, conferences, member-specific activities).
+They nominate a voting member to our Affiliate Council and may also work with us to cosponsor oral histories of outstanding individuals of their choice and help define the Institute’s wider Oral History Program.
+Affiliates help promote the organization by linking the Institute’s website to their websites, sponsoring joint awards and other forms of recognition, and producing joint programming (e.g., symposia, conferences, member-specific activities).
 They support joint research on the history of science, technology, and related industries, and on contemporary issues, in areas of mutual interest.

 American Chemical Society (ACS)